Developing downtown: John Henry's steakhouse and more renovations to the 200 block

 “I’ve always been drawn to that building,” Tant said.
 “I love the parking deck behind it and the aesthetics outside.”

-Tant will be joined by Executive Chef Andy Miller who is no stranger to Rome either.
-Miller, who was trained at the famous French Cordon Bleu cooking school, will bring a flair for the French style to John Henry's as well.
+Tant will be joined by executive chef Andy Miller who is no stranger to Rome either.
+Miller, who was trained at the famous French Cordon Bleu cooking school, will bring a flair for the French style to John Henry’s as well.

 John Henry’s is a family name for Tant.

-"My dad's name is John and my grandfather is Henry," he said.
-"They are two individuals who have influenced my my whole life ...
-I want to represent them well."
+“My dad’s name is John and my grandfather is Henry,” he said.
+“They are two individuals who have influenced my whole life ...
+I want to represent them well.”

 Tant is completely renovating the interior of the former Johnny’s New York Style Pizza/LYRIKZ location that was owned by Bob Blumberg.